-I. Local Injections for Cervicogenic and Occipital Neuralgia
+Local Injections for Cervicogenic and Occipital Neuralgia

 Greater occipital nerve blocks have been advocated as a diagnostic test for cervicogenic headache and occipital neuralgia.
-The effectiveness of greater occipital nerve block in patients with primary headache syndromes is controversial.
-The International Headache Society (IHS) defines occipital neuralgia as unilateral or bilateral paroxysmal, shooting or stabbing pain in the posterior part of the scalp, in the distribution of the greater, lesser or third occipital nerves, sometimes accompanied by diminished sensation or dysesthesia in the affected area and commonly associated with tenderness over the involved nerve(s).
-The IHS includes relief of pain following a local anesthetic block of the affected nerve as part of their diagnostic criteria for occipital neuralgia.
-Thus, the principal indication for occipital block is diagnosis.
+The effectiveness of greater occipital nerve block in patients with primary headache syndromes is controversial.25 The International Headache Society (IHS) defines occipital neuralgia as unilateral or bilateral paroxysmal, shooting or stabbing pain in the posterior part of the scalp, in the distribution of the greater, lesser or third occipital nerves, sometimes accompanied by diminished sensation or dysesthesia in the affected area and commonly associated with tenderness over the involved nerve(s).1 The IHS includes relief of pain following a local anesthetic block of the affected nerve as part of their diagnostic criteria for occipital neuralgia.1 Thus, the principal indication for occipital block is diagnosis.
 Another indication is the treatment of chronic occipital neuralgia, often with a series of therapeutic blocks combining local anesthetic and corticosteroid.
-Pain relief is typically prompt with improvement primarily noted to the sharp but not the dull component of the occipital neuralgia pain.
-The pain relief may last several weeks or even months.
-At that time the injection may be repeated.
-The Veterans Affairs/Department of Defense (VA/DoD) also suggest greater occipital nerve block for the acute treatment of migraine in the VA/DoD Clinical Practice Guideline for the Primary Care Management of Headache.
+Pain relief is typically prompt with improvement primarily noted to the sharp but not the dull component of the occipital neuralgia pain.54 The pain relief may last several weeks or even months.1 At that time the injection may be repeated.^{19,25} The Veterans Affairs/Department of Defense (VA/DoD) also suggest greater occipital nerve block for the acute treatment of migraine in the VA/DoD Clinical Practice Guideline for the Primary Care Management of Headache.58

-II.
 Celiac Plexus Nerve Block/Neurolysis for Pancreatic Cancer

-Although its analgesic effectiveness is similar to analgesic drugs, celiac plexus neurolysis offers pain reduction without the significant adverse effects of opiates.
-A multidisciplinary, international guideline issued a strong recommendation based on moderate quality evidence for celiac plexus neurolysis as a treatment for pain associated with advanced pancreatic cancer.
-Furthermore, a 2011 Cochrane review stated that celiac plexus block (neurolysis) significantly reduced opiate use and lowered pain compared to the control group.
-A meta-analysis and systematic review demonstrated pain relief up to 53% to 80% of the time for the pooled proportion of patients with pancreatic cancer treated with EUS-guided celiac plexus neurolysis.
+Although its analgesic effectiveness is similar to analgesic drugs, celiac plexus neurolysis offers pain reduction without the significant adverse effects of opiates.2 A multidisciplinary, international guideline issued a strong recommendation based on moderate quality evidence for celiac plexus neurolysis as a treatment for pain associated with advanced pancreatic cancer.2 Furthermore, a 2011 Cochrane review stated that celiac plexus block (neurolysis) significantly reduced opiate use and lowered pain compared to the control group.3 A meta-analysis and systematic review demonstrated pain relief up to 53% to 80% of the time for the pooled proportion of patients with pancreatic cancer treated with EUS-guided celiac plexus neurolysis.53

-The optimal timing of celiac plexus neurolysis for pain due to pancreatic cancer is not known.
-Advocates of an earlier approach argue that pain is more effectively addressed by neurolysis when treated earlier, and opiate-related side effects may also be reduced compared to later treatment.
+The optimal timing of celiac plexus neurolysis for pain due to pancreatic cancer is not known.2 Advocates of an earlier approach argue that pain is more effectively addressed by neurolysis when treated earlier, and opiate-related side effects may also be reduced compared to later treatment.
 However, the effects of celiac plexus neurolysis diminish over time, which would leave a patient with fewer options as the cancer progresses and pain becomes more severe.
-Repeat celiac plexus neurolysis for pain due to pancreatic cancer is effective only about 30% of the time and is not recommended.

-III.
-Celiac Plexus Nerve Block/Neurolysis for Chronic Pancreatitis repeated as needed.
-However, it is unclear which patients will derive the most benefit and the pain relief is transient, lasting for three to six months.
+Repeat celiac plexus neurolysis for pain due to pancreatic cancer is effective only about 30% of the time and is not recommended.^{2, 17} blockade include that a single treatment can potentially provide pain reduction or relief, may reduce or eliminate the need for oral analgesia, and can be performed quickly and repeated as needed.
+However, it is unclear which patients will derive the most benefit and the pain relief is transient, lasting for three to six months.24